essamgoda/contextual-chatbot/README.md

 # contextual-chatbot
-use Jupyter notebook to rain model and use ``chatbot-api.py`` it simple api based on flask
+use Jupyter notebook to train model and use ``chatbot-api.py`` it simple api based on flask

 run the server using :